kaje94/beyojar/landing/README.md

 Following is the folder structure of the landing page workspace

-    ├── public                  # Any static assets, like images, can be placed in the public directory │   └── i18n                # Language files for different languages ├── src
+    ├── public                  # Any static assets, like images, can be placed in the public directory │   └── fonts               # Language files used in the landing page │   └── i18n                # Language files for different languages │   └── images              # Images used throughout the landing page ├── src
     │   ├── components          # Recommended directory for components
     │   └── routes              # Provides directory based routing